BackMap helps people who are visually impaired navigate cities and indoor areas

 “I think that’s a pretty cool feature for people who are visually impaired, because if you walk into a store, you might not know how to navigate to certain places,” Shashank Sharma told me after his team’s presentation.

 In general, it can be hard to navigate inside a massive conference like Disrupt, or inside a Westfield mall.
-So the team also envisions other pedestrians and bikers using the the backpack, so that they don’t have to take out their phones or use headphones in order to get around.
+So the team also envisions other pedestrians and bikers using the backpack, so they don’t have to take out their phones or use headphones in order to get around.

 The backpack, which is equipped with Raspberry Pi-controlled motors in each strap, is most definitely in prototype mode, but I tried it on and it actually works.
 It only cost the team about $40 to create this haptic feedback system.